 - dealing with complaints or regulatory matters relating to credit or credit reporting

-- as required or authorised by another law.
+- when required or authorised by another law.

 In some cases, the people to whom we may disclose your credit information or credit eligibility information may be based outside Australia – for more information please see the details in our Privacy Statement under When we disclose your information.